|1973 Topps #1, two years before Hank hit #715

-As the card back implies, today's brief 6-picture set came packaged with pieces of Ruth-endorsed candy.
+You can find three backs: no text, this Cleveland address, and one in San Francisco.
+As the text implies, today's brief 6-picture set came packaged with pieces of Ruth-endorsed candy.
 But was it the Baby Ruth bar?
 It was not.

 The Curtiss Candy Company debuted their peanut-and-chocolate Baby Ruth in 1921, one year after Ruth's popular ascendance, yet steadfastly maintained it honored the daughter of president Grover Cleveland, whose mid-administration birth made headlines...in the 19th century.

 It's easy to see how Snopes debunked Ruth Cleveland as a defensible origin story, but at the time, Curtiss successfully blocked sale of Babe Ruth's Home Run bar due to potential name confusion.
 Are there Ruth shenanigans more shenanigan-y than this?
 None come to mind.

 If Baby Ruth wanted people to believe they didn't rip off Babe Ruth, why advertise baseball gloves on your wrapper?
 Another point against them acting in anything like good faith.

 |1928 Ruth's Home Run candy wrapper